AI customer service

 A tool built for enterprise SaaS will sink a Shopify DTC brand running flash sales on Instagram and WhatsApp.

 A platform built for IT service operations will frustrate an e-commerce team handling 5,000 monthly orders across email, chat, and social.
-Filter your shortlist with these five factors before signing a contract or running a proof of concept.
+Filter your shortlist with these six factors before signing a contract or running a proof of concept.

 1. AI-Native vs AI Add-On

-Some e-commerce platforms ship with AI built into every workflow, while others sell AI as a paid add-on capped by per-resolution fees and seat licenses.
+What it is: Some e-commerce platforms ship with AI built into every workflow, while others sell AI as a paid add-on capped by per-resolution fees and seat licenses.

 2. E-commerce Platform Integration